 How Can I Find Ancient Woodland Near Me?

 Each country in the United Kingdom keeps its own records of ancient forests.
 For an ancient woodland UK map, you can use Woodlandr to locate an ancient woodland near you by entering your postcode.
-This database covers ancient woodland Scotland, Wales, and England.
+This database covers ancient woodland in Scotland, Wales, and England.

-To find a complete list of ancient woodland in Cymru, please consult an ancient woodland Wales map .
+To find a complete list of ancient woodland in Cymru, please consult an ancient woodland in Wales map .
 Below are a few examples of sites that are well worth the drive.

 South Wales